imagej/imagej.github.io/_pages/develop/maven-and-eclipse.md

 Install m2eclipse
 -----------------

 **Note:** if you use Eclipse 3.7 Indigo or newer, you most likely have m2e already.
-If your {% include bc content='File | Import'%} offers you a *Maven* section, you have it, and can skip the rest of this section.
+If your {% include bc path='File | Import'%} offers you a *Maven* section, you have it, and can skip the rest of this section.

--   From the Eclipse menu, choose {% include bc content='Help | Install New Software...'%}
+-   From the Eclipse menu, choose {% include bc path='Help | Install New Software...'%}
 -   Click the Add button to add an update site:
     -   Name: m2eclipse
     -   Location: http://m2eclipse.sonatype.org/sites/m2e